abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 and to know their last modification time precede it with -t, while -st for both
 So forth as many directories nested under it as OS could do

-It'd be navigated by absolute path too
+may be navigated as absolute path too
 $ cd /z
 $ Tes@Linux /z
 $ l /a/b/c/m*.c